r-edact/.github/profile/readme.md

 Truthfully, we are all one person who suffers from an identity disorder.
 I am an IT student.

-Four of us know how to code.
+Three of us know how to code.

 However, we specialize in different aspects.